Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Liim grimly double-checked the weather report on his armor’s HUD. “...Well, we *are* flying directly into a toxic dust storm,” he pointed out.
 As far as cover and concealment for his team’s infiltration went, the *haboob* they were due to land in and disembark under was perfect.
 But the reason it was so perfect was, well, it was a deathworld weather phenomenon on a planet characterized by centuries of industrial abuse so intense that the skies, seas and soil were all quite toxic.

 The dropship and their suits could handle both the winds, the airborne particulates and the filth quite readily, but the Hunters wouldn’t be abroad, and sensors would be blind.
 The sort of conditions that a Whitecrest scouting team thrived in, just…turned up to eleven.
-If their infiltration had been noticed at all---which it shouldn’t have been---then by the time the Hunters were able to send a force to the area, all evidence of their arrival would have been obliterated by the weather, and Liim and his brother would be long gone.
+If their infiltration had been noticed at all - which it shouldn’t have been - then by the time the Hunters were able to send a force to the area, all evidence of their arrival would have been obliterated by the weather, and Liim and his brother would be long gone.

  But Loorin was right, it made for an exceptionally rough ride.